 So you could go blue in the face telling them about how homeschooling offers the best advantages, how well your children are doing and how much time they have to focus on things that interest them, but they won’t listen to you and in the end their distrust will remain.

 Why is this?

 The opposite happens as the grades get higher.
-Ask a college professor what he thinks about homeschooled students and the answer will likely be the opposite of a school teacher.
+Ask a college professor what he thinks about homeschooled students and the answer will likely be the opposite of that of a school teacher.

 Dr. Jay Wile is a prime example of this change of perspective.
 He said he began researching homeschoolers because the brightest students in his class said they were homeschooled.
 He had no idea such a thing even existed!
 As a result of what he observed, the only condition he put on his adopted daughter was that she had to agree to be homeschooled.

 I used to want to silence the teachers who gave me advice.
 I used to argue.
 I used to debate them.
 I used to take it personally.
 I don’t any more.

 Time, as they say, will tell.
 You don’t need to say a word.